Stop! Your Lease Extension in East Preston Could Be FREE

 Top reasons for East Preston lease extension

-It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement